-A few, basic study handles and you get more back for the study time spent.
+From a few solid study handles we get more back from study time spent.

 Sound and fair education tends to counteract racism, narrowed mentality and some effects of sectarian upbringing.
 Good learning helps young and old ones further.
-It comes by stages, as hinted at in Benjamin Bloom's taxonomy of learning, which is much worth, because it reveals there are stages of learning.
-Allied with that overview you can adjust to higher levels of learning in time, if you care.
-And why shouldn't you?
+It comes by stages, as hinted at in Benjamin Bloom's taxonomy of learning, which reveals there are stages of learning.
+Adjust to higher levels of learning in time, if you want to.

-O TAKG-SPIR and PQRST are acronyms for two study methods that actually are excellent helpers for learning.
+O TAKG-SPIRR and PQRST are acronyms for a good way of organising one's daily studies so as to foster fit learning.
 The acronyms will be explained below.
 Also, regular calm observation can help in many walks of life.
 It can be trained and schooled, and probably refined too.
-Very much Buddhist meditation revolves around observing things, actually.
-There may be many important lessons to be learnt by careful observation over time, and also meditation methods of Tantra aim at it.

-O TAKG-SPIR was devised by Tony Buzan, who is known for mind mapping and comprehensive study methods.
+O TAKG-SPIRR was devised by Tony Buzan, who is known for mind mapping and comprehensive study methods.
 PQRST with variants stems from Francis P. Robinson's SQ3R, and is used for text study too.
+There is some overlapping.

 Interests, overlearning, and repetitions count too